atomjump/sms_accept/README.md

 }
 ```

-**serverPath**  Your AtomJump loop-server path, including the trailing slash.
+**serverPath**  Your AtomJump Messaging server path, including the trailing slash.

 **domain**  Include the code 'FORUM' where the forum name will appear.
 This is in the returned in a reply SMS after a user has sent their own in.